shelojara/statspout/README.md

 ## Specific Options

 ### MongoDB
-- `mongo.address`: Address of the MongoDB Endpoint
+- `mongo.address`: Address of the MongoDB Endpoint.
+Default: `localhost:27017`

+### Prometheus
+- `prometheus.address`: Address on which the Prometheus HTTP Server will publish metrics.
+Default: `:8080`

 ### InfluxDB
-- `influxdb.address`: Address of the InfluxDB Endpoint
+- `influxdb.address`: Address of the InfluxDB Endpoint.
+Default: `http://localhost:8086`
-- `influxdb.database`: Database to store data
+- `influxdb.database`: Database to store data.
+Default: `statspout`